datagrok-ai/public/packages/SequenceTranslator/README.md

 | Translate sequences using existing Axolabs pattern | 1.
 Go to `AXOLABS` tab <br/>2.
 Select your pattern in `Load Pattern` field <br/>3.
 Do steps #2-5 from previous use case |

 # Sequence Representations

+In the modification section on the right side of the screen you can select modification for each base in your input sequence and check if PTO after the base is required.

+Representations are splitted into categories by synthesizer's sequence format(BioSpring/Axolabs/MerMade) and type of molecule (Gapmers / siRNA).

 | Name | Example | Regular expression |
 |---|---|---|
 | DNA nucleotides | `AGGTCTTCATGACTTCGGCC` | `^[ATGC]{10,}$` |